Oracle Database 12c Administration

 About Individual Course:

-Databases represent the core of an organization’s informational infrastructure.
-In this Oracle administration training course, you learn the fundamental knowledge and skills to configure and support Oracle 12c databases, maintain your organization’s data, and ensure the availability of your data by deploying backup, recovery, and flashback operations.
+As an intermediate level course, students will focus around IT Ops Training material and learn how databases act as the core of an organization’s informational infrastructure.
+The course content will cover the basic knowledge and skills on how to configure and support Oracle 12c databases, maintain the organizational data, and make sure the existence of the data by employing backup, recovery, and flashback functions.

-- Create, configure, and maintain Oracle 12c databases
+How to create, configure, and maintain the Oracle 12c databases

-- Automate database administration using OEM Cloud Control 12c
+How automated database administration is used for OEM Cloud Control 12c

-- Ensure database security by managing user privileges and roles
+Make sure the protection of database by handling user privileges and roles

-- Implement Oracle partitions to manage large tables and indexes
+Execute Oracle partitions for management of large tables and indexes

-- Some background and experience working with a SQL-based relational database management system (RDBMS)
+A fundamental knowledge and experience in operating with a SQL-based relational database management system (RDBMS)

-- This course is currently running on Oracle 12c, on the Windows Server 2008, R2 platform
+This course is currently active on Oracle 12c on the Windows Server 2008, R2 platform

 Virtual Instructed-Led Outline